High School Prodigies Have It Easy Even in Another World: Previews

-Series reception
+Series

 Martin reviewed the complete anime series in 2020 and gave it a C+ grade.
 He praised the overall isekai setup and plot progression to involve each of the seven protagonists (singling out Tsukasa for having an engaging character), but felt it made leaps in logic when explaining its cast's abilities and "situational contrivances" they solve effortlessly, the world setting not being well explained and character development not being shared amongst its ensemble, concluding that: "On the whole, High School Prodigies Have It Easy Even in Another World has some legitimate entertainment value and a few interesting aspects, especially if you can just turn your mind off and roll with the premise.
 However, what variety it offers isn't enough to make it memorable or merit recommendation beyond dedicated isekai fans."

 Gadget Tsūshin listed Mayotarō (a fan nickname for Tsukasa Mikogami referring to the first episode mayonnaise) in their 2019 anime buzzwords list.